 The Cr-Ni-V ternary system is used here as an example to demonstrate the FGM design process using the newly proposed feasibility diagrams.
-Figure 6 shows the equilibrium and Scheil feasibility maps for this system, and the phases in Figure 6b-c depict that a direct path from Ni to V is obstructed by the σ phase region in the middle.
+Figure 5 shows the equilibrium and Scheil feasibility maps for this system, and the phases in Figure 5 (b-c) depict that a direct path from Ni to V is obstructed by the σ phase region in the middle.
 From the point of view of avoiding deleterious phases, the composition path should be designed near the Ni-Cr and Cr-V boundaries.
-However, Figure 7 shows the solidification crack susceptibility maps for the Cr-Ni-V system, where all five criteria studied have large values near the Cr corner.
-If deleterious phases and solidification crack susceptibility are considered simultaneously (see Figure 8), all the paths from the Ni corner to the V corner are infeasible, and an intermediate element or alloy must be considered.
-If routing composition through regions of high crack susceptibility is necessary, the fabrication process must be optimized, for example, by adding secondary laser scans or baseplate heating to reduce the cooling rate, thereby reducing thermal stresses and microsegregation, and decreasing solidification crack susceptibility [9][36][37]..
+However, Figure 6 shows the crack susceptibility maps for the Cr-Ni-V system, where all five criteria studied have large values near the Cr corner.
+If deleterious phases and crack susceptibility are considered simultaneously (see Figure 7), all the paths from the Ni corner to the V corner are infeasible, and an intermediate element or alloy must be considered.
+If routing composition through the crack susceptible region is necessary, the building process must be optimized, for example, by adding secondary laser scans or baseplate heating to reduce the cooling rate [37][38].

-Figure 6: Scheil and Equilibrium simulation results for the Cr-Ni-V ternary system, where the W shown on the axis represents weight fraction. (a) Feasibility diagram considering deleterious phase formation for the Cr-Ni-V ternary system calculated, where equilibrium simulations were performed from $\frac{2}{3}$ T_s to T_s, and the deleterious phase threshold was taken to be 10 mole% for equilibrium and 5 mole % for Scheil. (b) Example of equilibrium deleterious phases' distribution in the Cr-Ni-V system at 800 °C. (c) Phase distributions predicted by Scheil simulations, where σ is considered as a detrimental phase.
+Figure 5: Scheil and Equilibrium simulation results for the Cr-Ni-V ternary system, where the W shown on the axis represents weight fraction. (a) Feasibility diagram considering deleterious phase formation for the Cr-Ni-V ternary system calculated, where equilibrium simulations were performed from $\frac{2}{3}$ T_s to T_s, and the deleterious phase threshold was taken to be 10 mela% for equilibrium and 5 mela % for Scheil. (b) Example of equilibrium be 10 mole% for equilibrium and 5 mole % for Scheil. (b) Example of equilibrium deleterious phases' distribution in the Cr-Ni-V system at 800 °C. (c) Phase distributions predicted by Scheil simulations, where σ is considered as a detrimental phase.

-Figure 7: Normalized crack-susceptibility maps for the Cr-Ni-V system using the five crack-susceptibility criteria, where the W on the axis represents weight fraction.
+Figure 6: Normalized crack-susceptibility maps for the Cr-Ni-V system using the five crack-susceptibility criteria, where the W on the axis represents weight fraction.

-Figure 8: Newly proposed feasibility diagrams showing regions to avoid during DED FGM fabrication due to deleterious phases superimposed with regions to avoid due to crack susceptibility, where the W on the axis represents weight fraction.
+Figure 7: Newly proposed feasibility diagrams showing regions to avoid during DED FGM fabrication due to deleterious phases superimposed with regions to avoid due to crack susceptibility, where the W on the axis represents weight fraction.